 Modern & Contemporary garden designs completed for clients.

-Our garden loving clients asked us to design a roof terrace for their chic Marylebone town house appartment.
-Additional privacy is created using bespoke contemporary slatted screens.
-Light weight, lead look planters provide ample planting opportunities, without compromising the integrity of the roof structure.
-The mediterranean style planting is wind and drought tolerant and thrives in this hot and sunny space.
+Our garden loving clients asked us to design a roof terrace for their chic Marylebone town house apartment.
+We created additional privacy using bespoke contemporary slatted screens to the rear of the garden.
+The use of light weight, lead look planters provide ample planting opportunities, without compromising the integrity of the roof structure.
+The Mediterranean style planting is wind and drought tolerant and thrives in this hot and sunny space.

 Our clients for this project wanted to create a cool, contemporary entertaining space, from which they could enjoy the fantastic views over the Hertfordshire countryside.
 The focal point pool is surrounded by granite paving and iroko decking.
-On cooler days the garden can be enjoyed from the stylish iroko clad garden room.
+On cooler days the garden can be enjoyed from the stylish iroko clad garden room that looks out over the garden.

 Our Hampstead clients brought us in to add life to their previously dark and uninspiring basement garden.
 Design using bold colour brings warmth to the space, whilst the metalwork panels add interest and reflect additional light.
 The new scheme is completed with shade loving plants, whose evergreen foliage will give year round structure.
-If I add more text does this make it sit in line.
-I think I still need to add more text.
+Now the once stark and unloved basement courtyard garden is warm and inviting.

 Following a complete house renovation, our clients asked us to redesign their long narrow, sloping garden.
 Our redesign breaks the space into a series of ‘rooms’ on different levels, which gradually lead you through the garden, from the dining area, up past the focal point water feature to the retaining gabions at the rear, ensuring that the whole garden is used.
 The borders were planted with a white flowering scheme of shrubs and perennials.